-The insignificant activities identified and justified in the application and listed in OAC 252:100-8, Appendix I, are listed below.
-Appropriate recordkeeping on activities indicated below with "", is required.
-Any activity to which a State of federal applicable requirement applies is not insignificant even if it is included on this list.
+The insignificant activities identified and justified in the application are duplicated below.
+Records must be available to confirm the insignificance of the activities.
+Appropriate recordkeeping on activities indicated below with "" is specified in the Specific Conditions.
+Any Activity to which a state or federal applicable requirement applies is not insignificant even if it is included on this list.